 Configuring the Cloud in the SentryOne Client

-To configure your environment for cloud synchronization, expand Configuration node in the Navigator pane (View > Navigator > Configuration) and then select the Cloud Sync node to open the cloud.sentryone.com tab.
+To configure your environment for cloud synchronization, expand the Configuration node in the Navigator pane (View > Navigator > Configuration) and then select the Cloud Sync node to open the cloud.sentryone.com tab.

 From the cloud.sentryone.com tab, select Configure Sync to begin the registration process.
 If you have an existing SQLPerformance.com account, it can be used for cloud.sentryone.com.
 If you don't have an account, create one using the right side of the registration form.